 In those capacities, on a daily basis, I had full regulatory oversight and responsibility for and the application of (i) the regulation of insurance, (ii) underground storage tank funds and related insurance, and (iii) insurance companies and their duties and obligations in particular as to their policy forms and claim settlement practices as it relates to underground storage tanks (Because the insurance business is conducted across state lines and more specifically, nationally, the Insurance Codes and Department of Insurance rules and regulations (by whatever name) are substantially similar state over state.
 This is so because much of insurance regulation, though conducted primarily at the state level, is a result of adoption of national model statutes and administrative regulations as promulgated by the nation’s Insurance Commissioners through the National Association of Insurance Commissioners so as to assure uniformity state over state.

 By way of example, Iowa’s insurance laws are substantially similar to that throughout the U.S., the statutory form of which I enforced in Iowa.
 As such, my regulatory experience is substantially similar to parallel experience and positions in throughout the U.S. (e.g., the position of Commissioner of Insurance or its titled equivalent in the balance of the states).
-This experience is bolstered by my 40 years of direct insurance experience, including that of being a CEO of a major property casualty entity doing business in the balance of the states and my five years of experience as an elected Member of the Florida House of Representatives where I currently serve as Vice Chairman of the Insurance Committee, with statutory oversight over all matters of insurance including underground storage tanks insurance, which is regulated throughout the U.S. much as it is in Iowa.
+This experience is bolstered by my 40 years of direct insurance experience, including that of being a CEO of a major property casualty entity doing business in the balance of the states and my five years of experience as an elected Member of the Florida House of Representatives where I formerly served as Vice Chairman of the Insurance Committee, with statutory oversight over all matters of insurance including underground storage tanks insurance, which is regulated throughout the U.S. much as it is in Iowa.
 In addition, I am and have been a practicing insurance lawyer since leaving my CEO position at NCCI).

 Applicable Underground Storage Tanks Expertise: Legislative.
 In addition to my regulatory background, I have served or am serving in the following legislative capacities, each of which included daily knowledge of and interaction with underground storage tanks insurance as it related to (i) the regulation of insurance, (ii) underground storage tank funds and insurance issues, and (iii) insurance companies and their duties and obligations in particular as to their policy forms and claim settlement practices as it relates to underground storage tanks.